cuperman/steam-server-cookbooks/doc/ops_works.md

 **Name:** Steam dedicated server
 **Short name:** steam_server

-Now, under Steam dedicated server, click the Recipes tab, and add "steamcmd::default" to the setup section of the Custom Chef Recipes.
+Now, under Steam dedicated server, click the Recipes tab, and add a recipe to the setup section of the Custom Chef Recipes.
+For example, to install Counter-Strike: GO, enter "steamcmd::csgo".

 Under the EBS Volumes tab, mount a 30GB volume to /opt/steamcmd